johnnypass/Parsons_Data_Viz/README.md

 https://microsoft.github.io/lida/

-I installed lida on my MacBook, got a key from OpenAI to access it’s AI tools for data analytics, and wrote a python script that uses data from this Git repo of weather underground data, specifically the weather in Paris from 2016.
+I installed lida on my MacBook, got a key from OpenAI to access its AI tools for data analytics, and wrote a python script that uses data from this Git repo of weather underground data, specifically the weather in Paris from 2016.

 https://github.com/leokassio/weather-underground-data